 Whan that Aprille with his shoures soote / The droghte of Marche hath perced to the roote. -The Canterbury Tales, Prologue

-Correct Answer: D. Personification
+Correct Answer: B. Personification

 Explanation: The passage personifies April by giving it human qualities ("his shoures") and the ability to pierce March's drought.
 This personification helps establish the vibrant, living quality of Chaucer's natural imagery.
 The technique was common in medieval poetry to bring abstract concepts to life.